HIV and Adolescents and Young Adults

 Does HIV affect adolescents and young adults?

 Yes.
-According to the Centers for Disease Control and Prevention, adolescents (13 to 19 years of age) and young adults (20 to 24 years of age) accounted for 19% of the 36,189 HIV diagnoses in the United States and dependent areas in 2021.
+According to the Centers for Disease Control and Prevention (CDC), adolescents (13 to 19 years of age) and young adults (20 to 24 years of age) made up 28,087 (3%) of all people living with HIV in the United States.

-How do adolescents and young adults get HIV?
+How do AYA get HIV?

-Some adolescents and young adults (AYA) with HIV in the United States acquired the virus as infants through perinatal transmission.
-Most people who acquire HIV during adolescence and young adulthood get it through sexual transmission.
-Almost half of AYA with HIV do not know they have it.
+Some AYA with HIV in the United States previously acquired the virus as infants through perinatal transmission.
+However, most adolescents and young adults with HIV acquired it through sexual transmission.

 What factors increase the risk of HIV in AYA?